He commands what only He can do — and the command is the means by which He does it.

 EPHESIANS 2:10

-The prayer you prayed last night?
+The prayer you prayed?
 God ordained it before the stars existed — and He ordained the answer too.
 The conversation about Jesus you had with your coworker?
 That was a link in an eternal chain forged before the foundation of the world.
 You are not shouting into a void.
 You are participating in a rescue operation that was planned before time began — and you were chosen to be part of it.

 He shaped the lips that answer.